To Goodwill:

 For the past three or four days, each time I pack up a little more of the kitchen, I see the pizza cutter, and think--hey, I should pack the pizza cutter.
 Why would I need a pizza cutter in the next couple of weeks?
 And always, I realize at the last minute that maybe I shouldn't pack the pizza cutter.
 I wash it and put it back in the drawer.

-the pizza cutter.
+Currently feeding the boyfriend his pizza (my pizza, without the treyf bits, will be heated up later when I feel like it), and once again, needed the pizza cutter.
 I would never have figured that a pizza cutter would turn out to be the most essential tool in my kitchen.
 I lived for twenty-eight years without one.
 I had a happy life.
 (Comments the boyfriend: "Did you really have a happy life, or did you just think you did because you had never had a pizza cutter before?")

+My blog has a reader!
 Eliyahu found me through a comment I threw out on DovBear's site.
 HI!
 (This whole blog thing is kind of fun.)

 And I think I may get another dumpster next week.
 Seriously.
 I need to get rid of as much STUFF as possible.
 And I get paid on Thursday.